brungio/bhack_td/README.md

    - If you already have conda installed:
    `conda install --channel=conda-forge --name=base mamba`

-2. Download the environment file with a starting set of packages: `bh22_environment.yml`
+2. Download the environment file with a starting set of packages [bh22_environment.yml](https://raw.githubusercontent.com/neurogima/bhack_td/main/bh22_environment.yml)
 3. Install the environment for the BrainHack, using the file:
    `mamba env create -f bh22_environment.yml`